Managing Dependencies With Ant

 </dependencies>

-Dependencies element defines a set that contains dependency child elements.
-Each dependency child element defines files, which we require in our project.
-Group attribute defines external project group which creates dependency.
-Each project we depend on may be composed of several jars.
-As a result, any dependency may have an artifact attribute also, to tell which jar file required in specified project group.
-If project group consists of single jar, no need to add artifact attribute,as it equals to group by default.
-We also need to specify which version of those jar files our project depends on.
+The dependencies element defines a set containing dependency child elements.
+Each dependency child element defines files required in our project.
+The group attribute defines the external project group that creates the dependency.
+Each project we depend on may consist of several JARs.
+Therefore, any dependency may also have an artifact attribute, indicating which JAR file is required in the specified project group.
+If the project group consists of a single JAR, there is no need to add the artifact attribute, as it defaults to the group.
+We also need to specify which version of those JAR files our project depends on.

 <javac srcdir="${src}" destdir="${classes}">